Ai Weiwei – Everyone is a dragon

 Freedom is power.

-Power is a dragon.
+Power is the dragon.

 The dragon is within us all.